 Krill are little tiny creatures swimming in the ocean, minding their business, getting eaten by whales and living their #bestlives.
 Then, one day in America, fish oil and Omega-3 supplements blow up, and now they’re harvested as a “superior” source of Omega-3.

 Omega-3 intake needs to be near 3000mg of the active components EPA and DHA to show any benefit, especially based on our poor American diets.
-Most krill oil supplements, including the one we keep in store for those who ask for it, are no more than 100mg per soft gel.
+Most krill oil supplements are no more than 100mg per soft gel.
 To get the proper dose of Omega-3 from krill, you’d need 30 softgels daily.
 This would cost you just shy of $550 a month to do so.

-Oils go rancid, and krill oil are the rule, not the exception.
+Oils go rancid, and krill oil is the rule, not the exception.
 Krill degrades quite fast, so many tested krill oil products have rancidity factors higher than a clean traditional fish oil.

 On top of this, they’re exposed to the same grossness from the oceans we’ve treated so poorly, so heavy metals, PCBs, and dioxins have to be all processed out.
 I doubt they are.

 Some internet charlatans will tout krill’s naturally occurring astaxanthin, a potentially important antioxidant.
 Here’s the thing, we need something like 12mg of astaxanthin daily to have any measurable effect.
 Most products have less than 1/5th of a milligram, which any math nerd will tell you is like a billion times less than what you need.
 Products that have higher amounts (that are still less than the 12mg suggested dose) are synthetic isolates added into the supplement to give it the appearance of sophistication.

 Considering some leading krill oil products are over $30 per month, I have to shout on this one: STOP BUYING KRILL OIL!
 This is the ULTIMATE supplement rip-off.